moj-analytical-services/data-and-analytics-engineering-tech-radar/manage_discussions/README.md

 # Tech Radar Discussion Management

-This script extracts technology radar entries from [the tech radar GitHub Discussions](https://github.com/moj-analytical-services/data-and-analytics-engineering-tech-radar/discussions) and outputs them in a structured `JSON` format used by the visualization framework.
+`get_discussions.py` extracts technology radar entries from [the tech radar GitHub Discussions](https://github.com/moj-analytical-services/data-and-analytics-engineering-tech-radar/discussions) and outputs them in a structured `JSON` format used by the visualization framework.
 It can also compare the extracted data with a previous snapshot to identify changes.